pospi/jschema.binding/README.md

 	- **Change querying**
 		- ensure changes while marshalling are detected as a single edit
 		- check returns of `hasChanged()`, `getPrevious()` et al
-	- allow Model `addEvent` et al to affect existing instances so these events don't always have to be assigned first
+	- cleanup prototype chains & allow Model `addEvent` et al to affect existing instances so these events don't always have to be assigned first
 - **Improve error callback**
 	- do specific errors, pass old & attempted values
 - **Undo module**